 What to Do If Your Dog Eats Almonds

 If your dog consumes one or two almonds, don’t panic.
-Instead, watch him carefully for signs of intestinal distress or obstruction.
+Instead, watch them carefully for signs of or obstruction.
 If your dog devours more than a few almonds, call your veterinarian or local emergency veterinarian for professional advice.

-For a look at more foods dogs can and can’t eat, watch the video below:
+Take a look here at a list of more foods dogs can and can’t eat.

 Here at the AKC, we field many queries from anxious dog owners about what is and isn’t safe for their canine companions to eat.
 Questions range from the obvious (“Can dogs eat steak bones?”) to the trendy (“Can dogs eat quinoa?”)
 Check out more “Can dogs eat…” articles on AKC.org to see what other foods could be harmful to your dog, including cherries, avocados, and onions.